jamison0902/api_laravel/README.md

 |---|---|---|---|---|

 ## Starting the application
 Before you begin, make sure you have docker installed and configured correctly on your machine.
-Change the path of your project folder in **docker-compose.yml** anf follow the step below:
+Change the path of your project folder in **docker-compose.yml** and follow the step below:

 1. Open the terminal and navigate to the directory where the project files were saved.